 Encouraged, Director Anderson presented seven more applications to EASC.
 This time her colleagues were better prepared.
 No one seconded the application, which might have killed the matter if Chair Babchuk had not been sitting in the back of the room.

 This led to two intense battles at the May 22, 2019, board meeting.
 Appointing Cortes Island’s Advisory Planning Commission was once again deferred, but it is of interest to note that Whalley joined Anderson in opposing the motion.
 The struggle around Cortes’ seven grant-in-aid applications was more intense.
 The matter was finally deferred to closed sessions – where it was defeated.

 After Anderson Was Vindicated

 One would have thought that Abram and Leigh would have changed their attitude after the Supreme Court of British Columbia court found the legal petition has no factual basis.
-Instead, two days after the court made its ruling, they once again recused themselves “due to outstanding legal issues” when the board resurrected and approved those recently defeated seven Cortes grant-in-aid applications.
+Instead, two days after the court made its ruling, they resisted a motion to resurrect and approve those recently defeated seven Cortes grant-in-aid applications.
+After losing that vote, Abram and Leigh recused themselves “due to outstanding legal issues” when the board approved Cortes Island’s Grant-in-Aid applications.
 (The only director voting against this motion was Whalley.)

 What Is EASC’s Function?